Generic Name: efavirenz (EF-a-VIR-enz)

 - if you drink alcohol or have a history of alcohol or other substance abuse or dependence

 Some MEDICINES MAY INTERACT with Sustiva.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Medicines that may harm the liver (eg, acetaminophen, isoniazid, ketoconazole, certain medicines for HIV infection, methotrexate) because the risk of liver side effects may be increased.
 Ask your doctor if you are unsure if any of your medicines might harm the liver

-- Many prescription and nonprescription medicines (eg, used for anxiety, birth control, blood thinning, cancer, depression or other mental or mood problems, drug or other substance abuse or dependence, emergency contraception, heartburn, hepatitis C infection, high blood pressure, high cholesterol, HIV, hormone replacement, immune system suppression, infections, irregular heartbeat or other heart problems, malaria, migraine headaches, pain, seizures, sleep medicines, smoking cessation, Tourette syndrome), multivitamin products, and herbal or dietary supplements (eg, herbal teas, coenzyme Q10, garlic, ginseng, ginkgo, St. John's wort) because they may interact with Sustiva.
+- Many prescription and nonprescription medicines (eg, used for anxiety, birth control, blood thinning, cancer, depression or other mental or mood problems, drug or other substance abuse or dependence, emergency contraception, heartburn, hepatitis C infection, high blood pressure, high cholesterol, HIV, hormone replacement, immune system suppression, infections, irregular heartbeat or other heart problems, malaria, migraine headaches, pain, seizures, sleep medicines, smoking cessation, Tourette syndrome), multivitamin products, and herbal or dietary supplements (eg, St. John's wort) because they may interact with Sustiva.
 Ask your doctor or pharmacist if you are unsure if any of your medicines might interact with Sustiva

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Sustiva may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.